l7mp/learning-go/99-labs/06-manageability/README.md

 > - set the reachability info for `splitdim`: `export EXTERNAL_IP=localhost; export EXTERNAL_PORT=8080`;
 > - run the tests:
 >   ```go
->   go test ./... --tags=httphandler,api,localconstructor,reset,transfer,accounts,clear -v -count 1`
+>   go test ./... --tags=httphandler,api,localconstructor,reset,transfer,accounts,clear -v -count 1
 >   ```
 > - restart the app with the key-value store mode: `killall splitdim; ./splitdim -mode kvstore -addr localhost:8081&`;
 > - rerun the tests:
 >   ```go
->   go test ./... --tags=httphandler,api,localconstructor,reset,transfer,accounts,clear -v -count 1`
+>   go test ./... --tags=httphandler,api,localconstructor,reset,transfer,accounts,clear -v -count 1
 >   ```
 > - stop the app: `killall splitdim`.
 > If all goes well, you should see all tests to PASS.

 ## Configuration files

 Managing our application through environment variables and command line arguments is nice, but it gets complex after a certain point: what if we have dozens of important parameters, do we really want to configure each via a separate command line argument or environment variable?
-The solution is a configuration file of course, which can hold the entire config in a single human-readable file.
+The solution is a configuration file of course, which can hold the entire config in a single human-readable format.
 We recommend the JSON or the YAML format for storing the config file: we already know how to automatically marshal/unmarshal them to/from Go structs.

 Below we will implement something functionally equivalent with config files but, perhaps somewhat surprisingly, we will not have to deal with any files at all!
 This magic is made possible by Kubernetes ConfigMaps.
 In particular, we want to be able to collect all our relevant config parameters in a single Kubernetes resource, a ConfigMap.
 For instance, the below would mean to start `splitdim` in Kubernetes with the `local` data layer:
 ```yaml